The Best Family-Friendly Festivals: What’s Officially Cancelled?

 Tunes on the Sands Festival Dates: 10-12 July 2020

-This brand-new festival, coming to Blackpool Sands beach this July, hasn’t announced any notice of closure or postponement as of yet.
+This brand-new festival, set to arrive at Blackpool Sands beach this July, hasn’t announced any notice of closure or postponement as of yet.
 Billy Ocean is due to perform, whilst little ones can enjoy beach activities, kayaking, art instillations and silent discos.
 Parents, you’ll be pleased to know that there’s also a Tarquins gin terrace.
 Buy Tunes on the Sands tickets

 Latitude Festival Dates: 16-19 July 2020

-Set to go ahead, award-winning family-friendly festival Latitude has activities for kids, teens and families spread across three areas.
+Award-winning family-friendly festival Latitude has activities for kids, teens and families spread across three areas.
 Think pond dipping, star gazing, pizza making, a dedicated In Betweeners area for teens and a magical Enchanted Garden with a family-friendly programme for under-13s.
 There’s even a dedicated schools programme to allow teachers to bring along their class for some festival fun.
 This year sees the likes of Liam Gallagher, Haim and The Chemical Brothers take to the stage.
-Buy Latitude tickets

 Deer Shed Festival dates: 22-26 July 2020